Logiqx/gps-details/docs/apps/waterspeed/best-speeds/session-4/README.md

 This session showed that Doppler-derived speeds are being used in some places, but potentially ignored for most of the Best Speeds, except perhaps influencing 5 sec and 10 sec.

 There also appears to be a bug that affects processing of the original FIT file, propagating 23.3 kts through 5 sec + 10 sec + 20 sec + 500 m.
+It would be very rare (almost impossible) for all of these to be identical on a windsurfer.

-One final controlled test explores this further.
+One final controlled test explores the speed statistics further.